tedeh/jayson/README.md

 - *5.0.0*
   - Removed `uuid` package dependency.
 Now native (node or browser) `crypto` implementation is used to generate uuids.
 If your browser doesn't have it: provide your own `generator` as described below.
+  - Removed `stream-json` package dependency.
+TCP and TLS messages must now end with the configured `delimiter` (`\n` by default); concatenated JSON without delimiters is no longer supported.
 - *4.1.0*
   - New server option `maxBatchLength`
 - *4.0.0*